 Changes to collections

-From 8 May 2017 we're changing bin collections in Plymouth to an alternate weekly system.
-This means we'll collect your recycling one week and your non-recyclable rubbish the next week.
+Since 8 May 2017 we have changed bin collections in Plymouth to an alternate weekly system.
+This means we now collect your recycling one week and your non-recyclable rubbish the next week.

 Most other areas of the country have already successfully introduced this type of collection.